cran/shinyHugePlot/README.md

 shiny_hugeplot(fig)
 ```

-It is noted that building plotly data indicates high computation cost.
+You should note that building plotly data may require a large amount of
-For instance, try an example below (in the author’s environment, it
+computational time.
+For instance, an example below requires 30 secs in
-takes approx 30 secs):
+the author’s environment.

 ``` r
 system.time({